Overview of Aviation Exams with Austro Control

 Overall, the process of taking PPL written exams is made easier thanks to Austro Control and the designated schools they work with.
 It’s great to know that there are options available for students who may not be able to take the exams in English in their home country.

-- Unlock the Benefits of Distance Learning for Your EASA Private Pilot Licence
+- Mastering Air Law: Essential Knowledge for Your Private Pilot Licence